dalimeeting/dalimeeting.github.io/_posts/2017-04-18-generative-adversarial-networks.md

 simple stochastic extension of existing methods can be shown to perform variational inference.
 In the second half of the talk I'm going to talk about a generalisation of this idea: using implicit models in variational inference."
+- title: "Semi-Supervised Learning with Context-Conditional Generative Adversarial Networks"
+  speaker: "Emily Denton (NYU)"
+  youtube:
+  start:
+  end:
+  abstract: "The main focus of this talk will be on a simple semi-supervised learning approach for images based on in-painting using an adversarial loss.
+Images with random patches removed are presented to a generator whose task is to fill in the hole, based on the surrounding pixels.
+The in-painted images are then presented to a discriminator network that judges if they are real (unaltered training images) or not.
+This task acts as a regularizer for standard supervised training of the discriminator.
+Using our approach we are able to directly train large VGG-style discriminator networks in a semi-supervised fashion, obtaining competitive results on STL-10 and PASCAL datasets."
+- title: "Connecting GANs, Actor-Critic Methods and Multilevel Optimization"
+  speaker: "David Pfau (Deepmind)"
+  youtube:
+  start:
+  end:
+  abstract: "Generative Adversarial Networks pose a challenging optimization problem due to the multiple loss functions which must be optimized simultaneously.
+The GAN game can be framed as a bilevel optimization problem, like many other problems currently of interest to the deep learning community.
+We show that there is a close connection between GANs and actor-critic methods for continuous control such as deep deterministic policy gradients, and suggest that generic optimization tricks may help stabilize both classes of models.
+Towards this goal, we introduce unrolled GANs, an algorithm for GAN training which approximates gradients with respect to the optimal discriminator by backpropagating through several steps of SGD."
+- title: "AdaGAN: Boosting Generative Models"
+  speaker: "Olivier Bousquet (Google)"
+  youtube:
+  start:
+  end:
+  abstract: "Generative Adversarial Networks (GAN) (Goodfellow et al., 2014) are an effective method for training generative models of complex data such as natural images.
+However, they are notoriously hard to train and can suffer from the problem of missing modes where the model is not able to produce examples in certain regions of the space.
+We propose an iterative procedure, called AdaGAN, where at every step we add a new component into a mixture model by running a GAN algorithm on a reweighted sample.
+This is inspired by boosting algorithms, where many potentially weak individual predictors are greedily aggregated to form a strong composite predictor.
+We prove that such an incremental procedure leads to convergence to the true distribution in a finite number of steps if each step is optimal, and convergence at an exponential rate otherwise.
+We also illustrate experimentally that this procedure addresses the problem of missing modes."
+- title: "David Duvenaud (Toronto)"
+  speaker: "Generator-Aware Discriminators for Stable GAN Training"
+  youtube:
+  start:
+  end:
+  abstract: "The alternating optimization of generator and discriminator produces sometimes unfavorable training dynamics.
+In particular, as the generator changes, the discriminator forgets how to discriminate against previously-seen generators.
+We examine the idea of training a single universal discriminator, who takes as an extra argument the weights of the generator network.
+We also explore a similar idea for training variational recognition networks when integrating over the generator weights."
+- title: "Intrinsic Motivation and Automatic Curricula via Asymmetric Self-Play"
+  speaker: "Arthur Szlam (Facebook)"
+  youtube:
+  start:
+  end:
+  abstract: "I will discuss how an agent can learn to manipulate its environment by proposing itself tasks to complete.
+In tabular, in Markovian environments that are reversible or resetable, with an appropriate choice of reward function, the agent learns to transition from any state to any other as efficiently as possible.
+I will further discuss our experiments showing that in more complex environments that this unsupervised training can reduce the number of episodes needed to learn extrinsic tasks.
+Joint work with Sainbayar Sukhbaatar, Ilya Kostrikov, and Rob Fergus."
+- title: "On Generative Adversarial Networks and Density Estimation"
+  speaker: "Fernando Perez-Cruz (Stevens Institute of Technology)"
+  youtube:
+  start:
+  end:
+  abstract: "Generative adversarial networks (GANs) propose an alternative approach for density estimation that relies on a discriminative network's output to lead a generativenetwork's density model.
+They seem to be able to tackle density estimation in high dimensional spaces with limited number of training samples.
+In this paper, we analyze the accuracy of GANs in estimating the underlying density of the training samples.
+We focus on both the asymptotically analysis and an empirical study with a state-of-the-art GAN implementation.
+For the former, we show a limitation in the proof of convergence in (Goodfellow et al., 2014) that might prevent the GAN density estimation from converging to the true density as the number of samples increases.
+For the latter, we advocate for a two-sample test as the proper test for measuring GANs performance, since it is a simple test would tell us if two set of samples come from the same distribution."

 speakers:
 - Dougal Sutherland